UK Ex-Pats living in USA or USA Ex-Pats in England

 Want to reunite with a lost buddy or an old sweetheart a special girlfriend whom you met in those magical times back in England during the 1950s and ’60s?
 American servicemen posted in England post-WWII was there anyone in particular that left an abiding impression on you?
 We go about the task of finding them for you.

 Those brave airmen from the US 8th USAAF who were stationed in the UK.
 Many of whom found love with an English girl.
 We are desperately sorry time dictates we are too late to reconnect them.
 God bless you, boys!
+If there is just only one of you out there today please contact us.

 We see photos of all those happy smiling faces of US servicemen back in London during 1945.
 So sad, that today, they are nearly all no longer with us.